 It’s not unusual to experience four seasons in one day living in Scotland, and as much as you can be prepared with raincoats, wellies, umbrellas, sunhats and sun cream, sometimes it’s just easier to head for an indoor attraction if it looks like it’s going to be a wet one.

 With everyone feeling the pinch, we've rounded up ideas for days out that won't break the bank.
 In the first half of the blog you'll find brilliant attractions where one child visits free when a Kids for a Quid train ticket is shown at the attraction's ticket desk when an adult ticket is purchased.
 In the second half of the blog you'll find attractions that are completely free to visit.
 After all, a great day out shouldn’t need to blow your entire budget.

-A splashing day out
+A splashing day out at Deep Sea World

-Kick away the summer blues
+Kick away the weather blues at The Hampden Experience

-The Museum is really easy to reach by train - hop off at Mount Florida and take a ten-minute walk to Hampden.
+The museum is really easy to reach by train - hop off at Mount Florida and take a ten-minute walk to Hampden.

 A Kids for a Quid ticket = free entry for one child

 To reach all of these great attractions year round, kids can travel on the train for just £1 return when accompanied by an adult.
 Kids for a Quid tickets can only be bought from a booking office, or on board the train if no ticket office is available.
 You'll need to show your adult ticket, Season Ticket or Flexipass when you buy the Kids for a Quid ticket, and you can take up to four children with you for £1 return each - a really easy way to save some pennies on a fun day out!
 To get one free child entry at the attraction, simply show the Kids for a Quid train ticket at the attraction's ticket desk when you purchase a full price adult ticket.

 There are so many fantastic places to visit across Scotland that are completely free to visitors including museums, libraries and heritage centres.
 Here are a few of our favourites: